WHAT IS RICE VINEGAR?

 MAKING PREMIUM MARUKAN RICE VINEGAR

 Marukan Rice Vinegar is made with a slow and delicate process including fermentation, refining and aging — a technique handed down over 370 years.
-It’s a quality “jun-mai”(pure non-GMO rice) vinegar, brewed from the finest selection of medium grain rice grown in California and naturally gluten free.
+It’s a quality “jun-mai”(pure non-GMO rice) vinegar, brewed from the finest selection of medium grain rice grown in the USA and naturally gluten free.

 Step 1: Selection of Rice, Cleaning & Cooking